 The amendment clarifies that the recoverable amount of an asset or a cash-generating unit is disclosed only when an impairment loss on the asset has been recognized or reversed during the period.
-Furthermore, if the recoverable amount of an item of property, plant and equipment for which an impairment loss has been recognized or reversed is its fair value less costs of disposal, the Company is required to disclose the fair value hierarchy.
+Furthermore, if the recoverable amount of an item of property, plant and equipment for which an impairment loss has been recognized or reversed is its fair value less costs of disposal, the Company and its subsidiaries are required to disclose the fair value hierarchy.
 If the fair value measurements are categorized within Level 2 or Level 3, the valuation technique and key assumptions used to measure the fair value are disclosed.
 The discount rate used is disclosed if such fair value less costs of disposal is measured by using the present value technique.
-The amendment will be applied retrospectively
+The amendment will be applied retrospectively related liability when the transaction or activity that triggers the payment of the levy occurs.
+Therefore, if the obligating event occurs over a period of time (such as the generation of revenue over a period of time), the liability is recognized progressively.
+If an obligation to pay a levy is triggered upon reaching a minimum threshold (such as a minimum amount of revenue or sales generated), the liability is recognized when that minimum threshold is reached.